zulamit/zwallet/docs/getting-started/send.md

 ## Remarks

-The spendable balance excludes the network fee of 0.01 mY/ZEC.
+- The spendable balance excludes the network fee of 0.01 mY/ZEC.
-Notes may not be spendable if they were received recently.
+- Notes may not be spendable if they were received recently.
 In this case, wait for more confirmations or change the setting "Number of Confirmations Needed before Spending".

-Lowering the value increases the risk of having the transaction reverted.
+- Lowering the value increases the risk of having the transaction reverted.
+- By default, the balance in the transparent address cannot be spent.
+Refer to [Use Transparent Balance](/advanced/advanced-send) to enable spending from it.